-Here at American Air Conditioning & Heating & Heating, we’re always searching for great tips, tricks, and recommendations that will help our heating and air conditioning clients in the Los Angeles area reduce their monthly bills.
+Here at American Air Conditioning & Heating, we’re always searching for great tips, tricks, and recommendations that will help our heating and air conditioning clients in the Los Angeles area reduce their monthly bills.
 While we continue to offer oustanding sales, service, and repair for your heating or cooling system, we also want to be a resource for you, the consumer, to consult about best practices and again ways to trim your utility expenses.
 As the cooler weather begins to set in here in the Los Angeles basin, you just might be using your heater a bit more than in the past few months, so we wanted to recommend some things you can do to watch those bills, but remain comfortable with the temperature in your home.
 See below for some great information from our friends at MSNBC and the Today show:

 “High home-heating bills pack a real punch into household budgets across the United States each winter.
 They consistently pose a special challenge for people who rely on fixed incomes or live paycheck to paycheck.